 For many contemporary logicians, games and social interaction are important objects of investigation.
-Actions, strategies and preferences are central concepts in computer science and philosophical logic, and their combination raises interesting questions of definability, axiomatization and computational complexity (Bacharach et al., 1997; van der Hoek and Pauly, 2006; Bonanno, 2002; van Benthem, 2001).
+Actions, strategies and preferences are central concepts in computer science and philosophical logic, and their combination raises interesting questions of definability, axiomatization and computational complexity [1-4].
 Epistemic game theory, c.f.
-(Brandenburger, 2007), has added one more element to this mix, again familiar to logicians: the role of factual and higher-order information.
-In this paper we will look at all these components from a dynamic logical perspective, understanding social situations as processes where the participants interactively revise their beliefs, change their preferences, and adapt their strategies.
-We feel that logic in this spirit can naturally complement game theory toward a more finely-structured theory of rational agency, if you wish: a Theory of Play.
+[5], has added one more element to this mix, again familiar to logicians: the role of factual and higher-order information.
+This much is well-understood, and there are excellent sources, that we need not reproduce here, though we will recall a few basics in what follows.

+In this paper we will take one step further, assuming that the reader knows the basics of logic and game theory.
+We are going to take a look at all these components from a dynamic logical perspective, emphasizing actions that make information flow, change beliefs, or modify preferences - in ways to be explained below.
+For us, understanding social situations as dynamic logical processes where the participants interactively revise their beliefs, change their preferences, and adapt their strategies is a step towards a more finely-structured theory of rational agency.
+In a simple phrase that sums it up, this joint off-spring "in the making" of logic and game theory might be called a Theory of Play instead of a theory of games.

 The paper starts by laying down the main components of such a theory, a logical take on the dynamics of actions, preferences, and information (Sections 1 and 2).
 We then show that this perspective has already shed new light on the long-term dynamics of information exchange, Section 3, as well as on the question of extensive game rationality, Section 4.
 We conclude with general remarks on the relation between logic and game theory, pleading for cross-fertilization instead of competition.
 This paper is introductory and programmatic throughout.
-Our treatment is heavily based on a evidence from a number of recent publications demonstrating a variety of new developments.
+Our treatment is heavily based on evidence from a number of recent publications demonstrating a variety of new developments.

-1 An Encounter Between Logic and Games
+1. An Encounter Between Logic and Games

 A first immediate observation is that games as they stand are natural models for many existing logical languages: epistemic, doxastic and preference logics, as well as conditional logics and temporal logics of action.
-We do not aim at encyclopedic description of these systems - van der Hoek and Pauly (2006) is a relatively up-to-date overview.
+We do not aim at encyclopedic description of these systems - [2] is a relatively up-to-date overview.
 This section just gives some examples setting the scene for our later more detailed dynamic-logic analyses.

-1.1 Strategic Games
+1.1.
+Strategic Games

 Even simple strategic games call for logical analysis, with new questions arising at once.
-To a logician, a game matrix is a semantic model of a rather special kind that invites the introduction of well-known languages.
-Recall the main components in the definition of a strategic game for a set of n players N: (1) a nonempty set A_i of actions for each $i \in N$, and (2) a utility function or preference ordering on the set of outcomes, For simplicity, one often identifies the outcomes with the set $S = \prod{i \in N} A_i$) of strategy profiles.
-As usual, given a strategy profile $\sigma \in S$ with $\sigma = (a_1, \ldots, a_n)$, σ_i denotes the ith projection (i.e., $\sigma_i = a_i$) and σ{-i} denotes the choices of all agents except agent i: $\sigma{-i} = (a_1, \ldots, a{i-1}, a{i+1}, \ldots, a_n)$.
+To a logician, a game matrix is a semantic model of a rather special kind that invites the introduction of wellknown languages.
+Recall the main components in the definition of a strategic game for a set of n players N: (1) a nonempty set $A_i$ of actions for each $i \in N$ , and (2) a utility function or preference ordering on the set of outcomes.
+For simplicity, one often identifies the outcomes with the set $S = \prod{i \in N} A_i$ of strategy profiles.
+As usual, given a strategy profile $\sigma \in S$ with $\sigma = (a_1, \ldots, a_n)$ , $\sigma_i$ denotes the ith projection (i.e., $\sigma_i = a_i$ ) and $\sigma{-i}$ denotes the choices of all agents except agent $i: \sigma{-i} = (a_1, \ldots, a{i-1}, a{i+1}, \ldots, a_n)$ .

-Game as models.
-Now, from a logical perspective, it is natural to treat the set S of strategy profiles as a universe of "possible worlds".1 These worlds then carry three natural relations, that are entangled in various ways.
-For each $\sigma, \sigma' \in S$, define for each player $i \in N$:
+Games as models.
+Now, from a logical perspective, it is natural to treat the set S of strategy profiles as a universe of "possible worlds".
+These worlds then carry three natural relations, that are entangled in various ways.
+For each $\sigma, \sigma' \in S$ , define for each player $i \in N$ :